xhu23/XinyuHu.github.io/_posts/2020-06-12-ReflectionOnProject1.md

 I think I should start earlier, and also read more discussion than googling when I have question.
 Even though some questions asked in the discussion seems not intuitive to me, I can save so much time by avoiding unnecessary search.

 *What was the most difficult part for you?*
-I cannot find the tab to **enable github page** and also, when push markdown file directly from Rstudio, plots are gone.
+I cannot find the tab to **enable github page** and also, when push markdown file directly from Rstudio, **plots are gone**.

 *What are the big take-away from this project?*
 Experience matters.
 Having more exposure to the project like this will better equip me for the job market.